chris-peterson/kekiri/README.md

 ```

 When calling **Resolve**, a full object graph is created for **_orchestrator**.
 Unless explicitly injected into the IoC container (**Container**), real objects are used!

+For more advanced topics, check out the [wiki](https://github.com/chris-peterson/Kekiri/wiki).

 ## Contributing